-Athletic training, as defined by the National Athletic Trainer's Association, is practiced by athletic trainers, health care professionals that collaborate with physicians to optimize activity and participation of patients and clients (terminology approved by NATA Board of Directors in October, 2007 according to http://www.nata.org/athletic-training/terminology).
+Athletic training, as defined by the National Athletic Trainer's Association, is practiced by athletic trainers, health care professionals that collaborate with physicians to optimize activity and participation of patients and clients.
 Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment as well as functional limitations and disabilities.
 Athletic trainers, working in collaboration with other members of the health team, work to help an athlete achieve and maintain their optimum performance ability within their given field or sport.

-The bachelor‛s in athletic training degree program includes topics such as: anatomy and physiology; the care, treatment and prevention of athletic injuries; emergency care for acute injuries; taping and bracing; recognition and evaluation of athletic injuries; physiology of exercise; health and wellness plans; therapeutic modalities; theory of prescribing exercise; rehabilitation plans; management in athletic training; theory and practice of strength and conditioning; and pharmacology.
+The Bachelor of Science in Athletic Training degree program includes topics such as: anatomy and physiology; the care, treatment and prevention of athletic injuries; emergency care for acute injuries; taping and bracing; recognition and evaluation of athletic injuries; physiology of exercise; health and wellness plans; therapeutic modalities; theory of prescribing exercise; rehabilitation plans; management in athletic training; theory and practice of strength and conditioning; and pharmacology.

 Important Note: Acceptance into the Athletic Training Education Program is competitive.
 Not all students will be admitted into the clinical coursework which begins in the sophomore year.
 Acceptance is determined by the Athletic Training Education Program Admission criteria and the availability of clinical sites.
 All interested students must attend mandatory advising meetings prior to applying to the clinical portion of the athletic training program and submit an application for consideration to be accepted into the clinical portion of the athletic training program.